co-meeting/crowy/README.md

 Help us!
 -------------
 Unfortunately, [Crowy.net](http://www.crowy.net/) can no longer develop/support its service, due to lack of development resources.
-We decided to make Crowy as an open-source project, and look (and pray..) for volunteers to help Crowy. ( for more details :[English](https://github.com/co-meeting/crowy/wiki/Now-Crowy-is-not-able-to-continue-its-service) / [Japanese](http://crowyjp.wordpress.com/2013/02/18/crowy-oss/) ）
+So, we've decided to make Crowy as an open-source project, and look (and pray..) for volunteers to help Crowy.
+We will greatly appreciate for any help! ( for more details :[English](https://github.com/co-meeting/crowy/wiki/Now-Crowy-is-not-able-to-continue-its-service) / [Japanese](http://crowyjp.wordpress.com/2013/02/18/crowy-oss/) ）

 Support Services